Sharda University Admissions 2025

 (D) Our Common Future → (IV) Seminal report that explained sustainable development as meeting the basic needs of all for a better life

-The Great Leap Forward focused on industrialization, Mao Zedong introduced the Cultural Revolution, the Brundtland Commission addressed the need for sustainability, and "Our Common Future" emphasized sustainable development.
+The Great Leap Forward focused on industrialisation, Mao Zedong introduced the Cultural Revolution, the Brundtland Commission addressed the need for sustainability, and "Our Common Future" emphasised sustainable development.

-20. Second phase of Green Revolution is termed from :
+19. The second phase of the Green Revolution is termed:

 Correct Answer: (2) mid 1970s to mid 1980s